Holden-Roth10/NFL-Performance-Analysis/README.md

 **Key Findings:**
 - Pass yards per attempt had a correlation of 0.62 with wins, while rushing yards per attempt only had a correlation of 0.12.
 - Passing efficiency alone explained 47% of win variance compared to only 3% for rushing.
-- For every addition passing yard per attempt, a team is prediceted to win 2.4 more games per season.
+- For every additional passing yard per attempt, a team is prediceted to win 2.4 more games per season.
 - Model predicted 9.7 wins for the 2023 Detroit Lions compared to their actual 12 wins.

 **Tools:**
-- Python, Google Colab (Jupyter Notebook), Pandas
+- Python (pandas) | Google Colab

 **Dataset:** https://www.kaggle.com/datasets/nickcantalupa/nfl-team-data-2003-2023/data